Romuuuu/I-m-Too-Tired-/README.md

 # SO TIRED! - Stardew Valley Mod

-**SO TIRED!** is a Stardew Valley mod (SMAPI) that makes the game's stamina management more challenging, immersive, and dynamic.
-It punishes players for overworking and staying up late, while rewarding them for resting early and leveling up their skills!
+**SO TIRED!** is a Stardew Valley mod that makes the game stamina management more challenging, immersive, and dynamic.
+It punishes players for overworking and staying up late, while rewarding them for resting early!

 ## 🌟 Features